pymupdf/PyMuPDF/docs/page.rst

       :rtype: :ref:`Annot`
       :returns: the annotation following the deleted one.
 Please remember that physical removal will take place only with saving to a new file with a positive garbage collection option.

-   .. method:: apply_redactions()
+   .. method:: apply_redactions(images=PDF_REDACT_IMAGE_PIXELS)

       PDF only: *(New in version 1.16.11)* Remove all **text content** contained in any redaction rectangle.

       *(Changed in v1.16.12)* The previous *mark* parameter is gone.
 Instead, the respective rectangles are filled with the individual *fill* color of each redaction annotation.
 If a *text* was given in the annotation, then :meth:`insertTextbox` is invoked to insert it, using parameters provided with the redaction.

-      **This method applies and then deletes all redaction annotations from the page.**
+      **This method applies and then deletes all redactions from the page.**

+      :arg int images: *(new in v1.18.0)* how to redact overlapping images.
+The default (2) blanks out overlapping pixels. *PDF_REDACT_IMAGE_NONE* (0) ignores, and *PDF_REDACT_IMAGE_REMOVE* (1) completely removes all overlapping images.

       :returns: *True* if at least one redaction annotation has been processed, *False* otherwise.

       .. note::
          Text contained in a redaction rectangle will be **physically** removed from the page and will no longer appear in e.g. text extractions or anywhere else.
 Other annotations are unaffected.

-         Images and links will also **physically** be removed from the page.
-For an image, overlapping parts will be blanked-out.
-Links will always be completely removed.
+         All overlapping links will be removed.

+         *(Changed in v1.18.0)* The overlapping parts of **images** will be blanked-out for option 2.
+Option 0 does not touch any images and 1 will remove any image with an overlap.

+         Please be aware that there is an MuPDF bug for option *PDF_REDACT_IMAGE_PIXELS = 2*: transparent images will be incorrectly handled!

+         To remove only selected images (as opposed to all intersecting), use PyMuPDF low-level functions instead of redaction annotations.

-         Text removal is done by character: A character is removed if its bbox has a **non-empty intersection** with a redaction *(changed in v1.17)*.
+         Text removal is done by character: A character is removed if its bbox has a **non-empty intersection** with a redaction *(changed in MuPDF v1.17)*.

          Redactions are an easy way to replace single words in a PDF, or to just physically remove them from the PDF: locate the word "secret" using some text extraction or search method and insert a redaction using "xxxxxx" as replacement text for each occurrence.